Skip to main content

 For a complete list of all the keyboard shortcuts in Content Studio, take a look at our documentation.

 With a steadily growing website you can easily get lost in the increasing number of new pages, blog posts, images, and other pieces of content.
 What links to what?
-What links are inbound and what links are outbound in a given content?
+What links are inbound and what links are outbound in a given content item?

 Don’t worry, Content Studio’s got your back.
-As a default there is a nifty little tool called the Dependencies widget that shows you exactly the number of different contents (and their types) in Content Studio that links into a given content, and the same for outbound links.
+As a default, there is a nifty little tool called the Dependencies Widget.
+This shows you the number of inbound and outbound links to a given content item, as well as what types of content that is connected.

 Enonic Content Studio Dependencies Widget

-The widget even lets you click on the different content type icons to get an overview of every inbound or outbound content.
-In this way, you always get full control over what links to what in your own CMS.
-The dependencies widget can be especially useful when you’re publishing and want to see whether other contents are mandatory.
+The widget also lets you click on the content type icons to get an overview of every inbound or outbound content item.
+In this way, you always get full control over what links to what.

 Whenever you’re working on large landing pages, the various sections, columns, and content elements tend to become bewildering.
-Wouldn’t it be nice to get a schematic, a blueprint of the landing page?
+Wouldn’t it be nice to get a schematic overview of the landing page?

-The Component View is available in the upper right corner of the page editor, and gives you a no-nonsense overview of all the components of a page—like region, layouts, texts, and parts—and their place in the page hierarchy.
+It gives you a neat overview of all the components of a page—like region, layouts, texts, and parts—and their place in the page hierarchy.
 You can click a component to be transferred directly to it on the page.

 You can even edit from the Component View.
 Drag and drop to reorder, delete, duplicate, edit, or insert new components.

 In Content Studio you are always encouraged to reuse content, whether it’s a person profile to be used in multiple articles or a case study to be showcased on several pages.
-But it's even possible to reuse content within content and layouts!
-Enter fragments.
+But it's even possible to reuse your custom components!

 Enonic Content Studio Focal Point

-Any change to the fragment will then be reflected in all the places the fragment is present.
-This is particularly useful if you have a section you want to use on several pages, for instance a presentation of your company.
+Any change to the fragment will now be reflected in all the places the fragment is present.
+This is particularly useful if you have a section you want to use on several pages, for instance a form, an office address, or a presentation of your company.

-You can also detach a fragment from its parent to customise it on a specific page.
-But be aware that any change you make to the original fragment will no longer reflect on the detached fragment, which has been converted back to its constituent parts—like texts, buttons, or other parts.
+You can also detach a fragment from its parent to customize it on a specific page.
+But be aware that any change you make to the original fragment will no longer reflect on the detached fragment, which has been converted back to its constituent parts—like texts, buttons, or others.

 Sign up for trial